elodina/zipkin-mesos-framework/README.md

 Verifying all components running
 ================================

-In order to verify that all the services running correctly, simply run a `ping` task on this project.
+In order to verify that all the services running correctly, simply run `genTraces` task on this project.
 Make sure to configure task to produce traces to the Kafka topic, from which your collector is consuming traces:

 ```
-# KAFKA_BROKER=localhost:9092 KAFKA_TOPIC=notzipkin ./gradlew ping
+# KAFKA_BROKER=localhost:9092 KAFKA_TOPIC=notzipkin ./gradlew genTraces
 ```

 This will post a dummy trace annotation to the specified topic.
 You should be able to see it in Zipkin web UI.